-Perth is a well-established suburb in Western Australia within the Perth local government area (postcode 6000).
+Perth (postcode 6000) is a well-established suburb in Western Australia within the Perth local government area.
 With a population of 13,670, the suburb has a mix of young professionals and families with a median age of 33.
 Households earn a median income of $102K per year, with an average household size of 1.8 people.
+Recent annual estimates show population movement into the broader catchment, with population growth running at +2.1% year-on-year at the LGA level.
+WA employment has moved +1.1% year-on-year in the official Jobs and Skills Australia NERO series, which provides the broader jobs backdrop for this suburb.
+WA also had 31 Commonwealth-backed major projects under construction, 7 underway, and 16 in planning as at 2 October 2024, which is useful as a broader delivery backdrop rather than a suburb-specific project count.
 The most common occupations are professionals, managers, community & personal service.
+Employment in the area leans toward professional services and accommodation & food.
 The top ancestries reported are English, Australian, Chinese.

 Perth is served by 2 schools, including 2 secondary.
 The average ICSEA score is 1130, which is well above the national average of 1,000.
 Public transport access includes 6 rail stations, 2 ferry wharfves, 100 bus stops.
 Healthcare facilities include 1 public and 2 private hospitals.

-From an investment perspective, Perth offers a gross rental yield of 1.5%, rated as low yield.
+Looking at the investment signals, Perth shows a gross rental yield of approximately 3.3%, rated as moderate yield.
 Property prices are near the state median ($1.2M/$951K).
 The price-to-income ratio of 11.6x is considered stretched.
 House prices have moved +29.4% year-on-year.
+Population growth of +2.1% year-on-year points to strong growth demand fundamentals.
+Building approvals have changed +0% year-on-year, indicating steady development activity.